Chapter 3: SKETCH OF COMMUNIST SOCIETY -- LABOR

 By the way, the proletariat originally meant "those who produce offspring and serve the state," but the proletariat in capitalist society means more than that, "those who produce offspring and serve capital."

 However, the "countermeasure against the declining birth rate" will never be successful in the long term.
-The reason is that capitalism is essentially incapable of overcoming the old marriage-family-centredism, despite the rising rate of non-marriage, which has been brought about by the increase in the number of men and women who do not marry because the trend toward the nuclear family has been accompanied by the spread of free marriages and has almost eradicated customs such as arranged marriages set by parents.
+The reason is that capitalism is essentially incapable of overcoming the old values that place mar family at the center, despite the rising rate of non-marriage, which has been brought about by the increase in the number of men and women who do not marry because the trend toward the nuclear family has been accompanied by the spread of free marriages and has almost eradicated customs such as arranged marriages set by parents.

-Capitalism's fixation on marriage family system is not a vestige of pre-modern feudalism, even if some of these elements are recognized in societies with a conservative climate.
-Rather, it stems from the fact that the significance of the marriage family as the most secure reproduction factory of the next-generation labor force in capitalist society remains unchanged.
+Capitalism's fixation on matrimonial family system is not a vestige of pre-modern feudalism, even if some of these elements are recognized in societies with a conservative climate.
+Rather, it stems from the fact that the significance of the matrimonial family as the most secure reproduction factory of the next-generation labor force in capitalist society remains unchanged.

 4.2.
 Notarized partnership system

-In contrast, in a communist society, the wage serfdom system will be abolished, so the marriage family will no longer be expected to reproduce the labor force.
-Instead, new communal livelihood models such as the notarized partnership system, which does not have the reproduction of labor as an important purpose, will emerge in place of the marriage family system.
+In contrast, in a communist society, the wage serfdom system will be abolished, so the matrimonial family will no longer be expected to reproduce the labor force.
+Instead, a new cohabitaion model such as the notarized partnership system, which does not have the reproduction of labor force as an important purpose, will emerge in place of the matrimonial family system.

 This is not a "heavy" relationship like traditional marriage.
-It is a union system that is established only by a notarized agreement between the couple who want to live together for the time being, and is a highly versatile model that can be used by elderly couple who have been bereaved, and by couple of the same sex.
+It is a union system that is established only by a notarized agreement between the couple who want to live together for the time being, and is a highly versatile model that can be used not only between normal men and women, but also between elderly persons who have lost their spouse and between persons of the same sex.

 4.3.
 Solution to the population problem